Skky-dev/WIfi-Credentials-Extractor/README.md

 # Wi-Fi Credential Extractor

 A Python script to retrieve saved Wi-Fi profiles and their passwords on Windows systems using the `netsh` command-line utility.
-T

 ---